Skip to Content

 What Are The Best Lard Substitutes?

 What's up y'all, it's your guy coming atcha with some tips and tricks for cookin' up a storm in the kitchen.
-Today, we're talkin' about lard substitutes, 'cause let's face it, sometimes we wanna cut back on that hella fat content and find some healthier alternatives.
+Today, we're talkin' about lard substitutes, 'cause let's face it, sometimes we wanna cut back on that hella fat content and find some alternatives.

 Now, lard has been a staple in Southern cooking for as long as I can remember.
 It adds that rich, savory flavor to dishes like cornbread, fried chicken, and collard greens.
 But, we also know that too much of a good thing ain't always good for us.